dilipthelip/ELK/README.md

 [Download Elastic Search](https://www.elastic.co/downloads/elasticsearch)

-Elastic Searcg configuration is available in below path.
+Elastic Search configuration is available in below path.

 ```
 <Elastic Seartch Download >/config/elasticsearch.yml
 ```

-Below parameter determines the host url.If you planning to use localhost you can just comment this part.
+Below parameter determines the elastic search host url.
+If you planning to use localhost you can just comment this part.

 ```
 #network.host: 192.168.0.1